flame-engine/flame/doc/effects.md

 );
 ```

-The informed `Offset` will determine "how much" of the color will be applied to the base component,
+The `Offset` argument will determine "how much" of the color that will be applied to the component,
-on this example the effect will start with 0% and will go up to 80%.
+in this example the effect will start with 0% and will go up to 80%.

 ## Creating new effects